 Morgan Moore

-Campaign Coordinator
+Senior Campaign Coordinator

 Audubon’s Western Rivers Action Network (WRAN) envisions a future in which water management systems are adaptive to the challenges of climate change and include the needs of birds, the environment, and marginalized communities.
 Morgan works to grow and equip this network of advocates, building on past wins and increasing the effectiveness of Audubon's conservation advocacy to protect water resources for people and birds.
 She coordinates and supports communications, community events, and strategic planning to advance this mission.

 A fifth-generation Arizonan from her mother’s side, Morgan is a graduate from Arizona State University with a bachelor's degree in Sustainability.
-She has always loved birds, but she started on the serious journey of birding on June 29, 2013, when she and her father went on a guided bird walk at the grand re-opening of Picture Canyon in Flagstaff.
+She has always loved birds, but started on the serious journey of birding on June 29, 2013, when she and her father went on a guided bird walk at the grand re-opening of Picture Canyon in Flagstaff.
 Gardening, hiking, writing, painting, and stargazing are a few of her other interests.

 Contact